heystellabella/fitness_app_1/README.md

     - When I challenged myself to add in the ExerciseDB API, I did not need to add this to the API/create a route.
 As this is being pulled from another server.
 This is purely a front-end call.

 Haden:
+Challenges:
+1. Find suitable CSS styling for section display
+2. Convert data type to match the frond end inputs and SQL table.

+Wins:
+1. Using aggregate and group by methods in SQL to retrieve information from database.
+2. Using CSS grid to design the page
 ___

 ## How we worked together